tcaselli/java-data-graphql/README.md

 // This will prevent generation of this attribute in schema input type
 // for this entity save method attribute.setSaveable(false);
+// This will make this attribute "Not nullable" during a creation save operation.
+// This configuration is ignored if this attribute is not saveable. attribute.setNullableForCreate(false);
-// This will make this attribute "Not nullable" during save operation.
+// This will make this attribute "Not nullable" during an update save operation.
-// This configuration is ignored if this attribute is not saveable. attribute.setNullable(false);
+// This configuration is ignored if this attribute is not saveable. attribute.setNullableForUpdate(false);
 // This will disable filtering feature on this attribute in "getAll" method attribute.setFilterable(false);
 ```

 ### Data fetchers

 Data fetchers ```graphql.schema.DataFetcher<?>``` are objects that will make the glue between graphQL and your persistence layer.
 You will have to provide a data fetcher for :